 • Define the biology of rare kidney cancers and develop treatments to improve outcomes and reduce death.

-• Develop novel therapeutic strategies for the treatment of kidney cancer, such as novel drug targets, therapeutic modalities and agents, treatment combinations and drug delivery systems.
+• Develop novel therapeutic strategies for the treatment of kidney cancer, such as novel drug targets, therapeutic modalities and agents, treatment combinations, and drug delivery systems.

 • Identify and implement strategies to improve the quality of life and survivorship for patients.

-• Identify and implement strategies to mitigate health disparities, such as access to healthcare, social and cultural factors, environmental factors, and biological contributors.
+• Identify and implement strategies to mitigate health disparities, such as access to health care, social and cultural factors, environmental factors, and biological contributors.

 The Initiating PI must be at or above the level of Assistant Professor or equivalent.
 The Partnering PI must be at or above the level of Assistant Professor or equivalent.
 Postdoctoral fellows are not eligible.
 One partner in the collaboration must be a research scientist and the other must be a clinician.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.